B-F-1-0/odin-landing-page/README.md

-# odin-landing-page
+# Odin Project #2: Landing page
-Second project for the Odin Project
+This is my take on the second project for the Odin Project, which aims to create a basic landing page website using HTML, CSS, and Flexbox.